-I was definitely slow to get on the curry train.
-In fact, I distinctly remember not liking curry spices.
+I was definitely slow to get on the curry bandwagon.
+In fact, I distinctly remember not liking curry spices for the first 20 years of my life.
 Luckily, people grow and change over time and I eventually came around to curry (thanks to recipes like quick curried chickpeas!).
 Now I just want to put curry in everything, like this Curry Chicken Salad!

 Out of all of the recipes I’ve made with curry spices, this Curry Chicken Salad might just be my favorite.
 Something about the curry with the creamy mayo/yogurt dressing is just perfect!
 Not to mention the subtle sweetness of the raisins to balance the earthy spices and ALL THAT CRUNCH. …Mmmm.

 See this recipe used in my weekly meal prep.

 Curry Chicken Salad

 Chicken salad is never really “cheap”, but when you get your chicken on sale, it approaches affordable.
 And then when you consider the fact that you can sometimes pay $10/lb. for pre-made chicken salad at the deli, this is actually quite a steal.
 So, even if you have to save this for a special occasion, bookmark this recipe because you won’t be sorry you did!